NOTICE OF PRIVACY PRACTICES

 3. Health Care Operations: Our practice may use and disclose your PHI to operate our business.
 Examples of the ways in which we may use and disclose your information for our operations, our practice may use your PHI to evaluate the quality of care you received from us, or to conduct cost-management and business planning activities for our practice.
 We may disclose your PHI to other health care providers and entities to assist in their health care operations.

 4. Appointment Reminders: Unless you object in advance, our practice may use and disclose your PHI to contact you and remind you of an appointment or that you are due to receive periodic care from the Practice.
-This contact may be by phone, in writing or otherwise, and may involve leaving a message on an answering machine that could (potentially) be received or intercepted by others.
+This contact may be by phone, by text, in writing or otherwise, and may involve leaving a message on an answering machine that could (potentially) be received or intercepted by others.

 5. Treatment Options: Our practice may use and disclose your PHI to inform you of potential treatment options or alternatives.
 However, we will not use or disclose medical information to market other products and services, either ours or those of third parties, without your authorization.